 Introduction

 Green gram scientifically known as (Vigna radiata (L.) R. Wilczek) is a plant species in the legume family and commonly called as mung bean, moong in India.
-India is its primary origin and is mainly cultivated in East Asia, South-east Asia and the Indian subcontinent.
+India is its primary origin and is mainly cultivated in East Asia, South-East Asia and the Indian subcontinent.
 It is the third important pulse crop of India grown in nearly 16 per cent of the total pulse area of the country.
-It contains protein rich seed with 20-25 percent protein and sometimes plants are cut and ploughed into the soil to enrich soil nitrogen.
+It contains protein rich seed with 20-25 percent protein and sometimes plants are cut and ploughed into the soil to enrich with soil nitrogen.

 India is the major producer of green gram in the world and grown in almost all the States.
 It is grown in about 4.5 million hectares with the total production of 2.5 million tonnes with a productivity of 548 kg/ha and contributing 10 percent to the total pulse production.
-According to Government of India third advance estimates, green gram production in 2020-21 is at 2.64 million tonnes.
+According to Government of India’s third advance estimates, green gram production in 2020-21 is at 2.64 million tonnes.
 The important green gram producing states in the country are Rajasthan, Maharashtra, Andhra Pradesh, Madhya Pradesh and Bihar.
 Andhra Pradesh ranks 6th in green gram production with 0.83 lakh tonnes under an area of 1.13 lakh ha with productivity of 735 kg/ha (Anonymous, 2021).
 Rajasthan and Madhya Pradesh states showed an increased in the area grown over the two decades while the states Andhra Pradesh, Bihar, Karnataka and Maharashtra showed a decreased area grown over twice decades.
-The reason behind the decline in green gram production is that the improved irrigation facilities, which allows to grow-intensive crops such as rice and wheat.
+The reason behind the decline in green gram production is improved irrigation facilities, which allows to grow-intensive crops such as rice and wheat.

 This research investigates the benefits of a rice–okra–green gram cropping sequence on permanent raised beds, focusing on growth, yield, economics and efficient fertilizer use.
 The study examines water savings attributed to raised beds by analysing soil water balance components like percolation and evapotranspiration.
 Additionally, using appropriate land configurations and mulching enables sequential sowing without extra land preparation, reducing costs and enhancing moisture retention, soil temperature stability and microbial activity.
 The research highlights that okra and green gram are strong alternative crops in the Konkan region after rice, enriching soil nutrients and increasing farmers' income.
 Fertilizer management, including fertigation and using water-soluble fertilizers as well as used of briquettes, enhances nutrient uptake, reduces nutrient loss and improves yield by up to 30 per cent, while saving on fertilizer, time and labour costs.